jodehavi/azureunleashed/README.md

 # VHD_URL=https://mystorageaccount.blob.core.windows.net/mycontainer/mydatadisk.vhd
 # (end)
 ```
+5) Exit the container using `exit`

-5) Using nano, update the _bookstore-mysql.yaml_ file replacing storage account name and vhd url under the _volumes_ section with the values outputted from step 4.
+6) Using nano, update the _bookstore-mysql.yaml_ file replacing storage account name and vhd url under the _volumes_ section with the values outputted from step 4.

-6) Deploy MySQL to the Kubernetes cluster
+7) Deploy MySQL to the Kubernetes cluster
 ```
 kubectl create -f bookstore-mysql.yaml watch kubectl get pods
 ```
-7) Expose MySQL service on the cluster via port 3306
+8) Expose MySQL service on the cluster via port 3306
 ```
 kubectl expose deployments bookstore-mysql --port=3306
 ```
-8) Create the database and seed it with initial data.
+9) Create the database and seed it with initial data.
 Use `kubectl get pods` to get the pod name.
 The last command should show a list of databases of which one should be *fabrikam_bookstore*.
 ```
 kubectl exec -i <mysql-pod-name> -- mysql -uroot -p<password> < Fabrikam-Bookstore/dbscripts/master_setup.sql
 kubectl exec -i <mysql-pod-name> -- mysql -uroot -p<password> < Fabrikam-Bookstore/dbscripts/dbload.sql